pogarla23/pogarla23/README.md

 ### About Me

-- 👋 Hi, I’m Pooja 🐯💨
+- 👋 Hey I’m Pooja 🐯💨
-- 👀 I’m interested in Computer Vision, Anything ML/Deep Learning Related, Frontend
+- 👀 I’m interested in Computer Vision + Deep Learning Applications, Frontend for fun
 - 😄 Pronouns: she/her
+- 🥀 ploop

 <!---
 pogarla23/pogarla23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.